generoi/wp-gutenberg-backgrounds/README.md

-# wp-gutenberg-templates
+# wp-gutenberg-backgrounds

-> Add page template support to Gutenberg
+> Add a background option to every Gutenberg block

 ## Features